LinZhihaozlin22/Agent_Management_System_API/API_Documentation.md

 ---
 #### **API:** POST /api/agents

 Create an agent by providing a username and email address.
+It integrates the SendGrid email API.

 **Parameters:**